doubtfire-lms/docs.formatif.io/guides/staff/enrol-manage-students.md

 1. Select the blue **Batch Enroll** or red **Batch Withdraw** button in the batch upload panel
 1. Simply drag and drop the batch CSV, or select the dotted upload block to open a file navigator.
-1. After processing, Doubtfire will alert you to any incorrect fields/errors.
+1. After processing, Formatif will alert you to any incorrect fields/errors.

 # Manually Enroll